Source: IoT integration is a Sweet Spot for Blockchain Per Gartner Survey [Gartner - Avivah Litan, 12/05/2019]

 Source: The Internet of Things (IoT): What You Need to Know and Do Now [IT Chronicles - Michael Dortch, 02/16/2020]

-The Internet of Things, or IoT, is growing and evolving even as you read this.
-Here are my thoughts on what the IoT is, how it threatens your enterprise, and what you can do to prepare for, deal effectively with, and even take advantage of it.
+IoT, is growing and evolving rapidly, here are some thoughts IoT is, how it threatens your enterprise, and what you can do to prepare for it

 Source: Rise of the machines: who is the ‘internet of things’ good for?
 [Guardian - Adam Greenfield, 06/06/2017]